 - Click the microphone icon in the call console.

-Transferring a call (Basic and Advanced Talk)
+Transferring a call (Team, Professional, and Enterprise Talk)

 You can transfer calls to a group, another agent, or an external number.
 When you transfer a call to a group, the call is added to the queue for that group until an agent from the group answers it.
 When you transfer a call directly to an agent, you can consult with the other agent before handing off the call.